Child Protective Services Worker (Social Service Specialist 1)

 We are looking for candidates with:

-• Knowledge of child development crisis intervention conflict resolution behavior management and trauma impact.
+• Experience with crisis intervention conflict resolution and behavior management.

 • Experience using critical thinking skills to make quick decisions while maintaining a professional and collaborative posture.

-• Experience articulating observations and communicate effectively both orally and in writing.
+• Experience articulating observations and communicating effectively both orally and in writing with diverse audiences.

 • Experience mentoring and engaging with families to identify and implement strategies for successful client engagement.